opensecuritycontroller/community/testing/testcases/vc_testcases.md

 **Type:** Positive

 **Description:**
-User can add an Openstack VC (while open stack uses http).
+User can add an Openstack VC (while Openstack uses http).

 **Required Initial State:**
 OSC can ping the Openstack Controller and Openstack Keystone is Up.